funcompbio/practical6/practical6.md

 # CpG dinucleotides

-The Wikipedia[page](https://en.wikipedia.org/wiki/DNA) for DNA says:
+The Wikipedia [page](https://en.wikipedia.org/wiki/DNA) for DNA says:

-> Deoxyribonucleic acid (DNA) is a polymer is a polymer composed of two
+> Deoxyribonucleic acid (DNA) is a polymer composed of two polynucleotide chains
-> polynucleotide chains that coil around each other to form a double helix.
+> that coil around each other to form a double helix.

 The nucleotides forming DNA are adenine (denoted by `A`), cytosine (`C`), guanine (`G`) and thymine (`T`).
 The Wikipedia